 15. Take Good Care of Yourself

-Filling up on junk food to save time is not the smartest strategy for studying.
+Filling up on junk food to save time is not the smartest strategy.
 Instead, keep a balanced diet of “brain foods” like fresh fruits and vegetables, balanced with protein and healthy fats to fuel your mind.
 The same goes for sleep: Plan to get a good night’s rest the night before the exam.

 16. Pace Yourself

-Cramming in all your studying during finals week can lead to burnout and anxiety.
+Cramming in all your exam prep during finals week can lead to burnout and anxiety.
 Split the material into topics and review in stages to fully absorb information into real understanding (see tip 11).
 The night before, write out a few key ideas to look over before the exam.

 If you take a one-hour class, you need to take two extra hours out of the classroom to study.
 So, if you’re taking 15 hours a week, you need to have 30 hours to study after class.” – Oliver, University of Kansas

 Different types of college exams require different approaches.
 Multiple choice means focusing on definitions and concepts.
 Essay tests require you to exhibit a conceptual understanding of the material.
 Ask your professor about the format of the exam so you know how to prepare.